robertorolo/LPM-Geomod_Suite/README.md

 Creates one signed distances property for each property.

 ## Deterministic
+This plugin will create a deterministic geological model from indicators or signed distances properties.
+The interpolation method is dual kriging which is global it can take too long on big datasets. iterations options will refine the grid defining a refinement zone from a marching cube.

+User must choose the variables type (indicators or signed distances), select a variogram model and a code for each category.

 ### Transformations
 There are transformations for the gridded properties too.